Th4Sing3/winkDiceScraper/README.md

 ### Note
 This project still under development.
-No database implemented yet it store data in object that will be deleted when you will close your project.
+No database implemented yet it store data in objects that will be deleted when you will close your project.

 # WinkDiceScraper
 This node script navigate to wink.org website then start scraping dice bets data.